apache/incubator-xtable/website/docs/biglake-metastore.md

 sidebar_position: 4
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # BigLake Metastore
 This document walks through the steps to create a Onetable synced Iceberg table in BigLake Metastore on GCP.

 ## Pre-requisites
-1. Hudi table(s) already written to Google Cloud Storage.
+1. Source (Hudi/Delta) table(s) already written to Google Cloud Storage.
-   If you don't have a Hudi table written in GCS, you can follow the steps in [this](https://link-to-how-to.md) tutorial to set it up.
+   If you don't have the source table written in GCS, you can follow the steps in [this](https://link-to-how-to.md) tutorial to set it up.
 2. To ensure that the BigLake API's caller (your service account used by Onetable) has the necessary permissions to create a BigLake table, ask your administrator to grant the service account